SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-01/2020-09-27-weaslie-greatUncle.md

 description: "waffles"
 tags: [skit, fpmcmain-weaslie, act-i]
 published: true
-lastmod: 2021-11-03 15:03
+lastmod: 2022-01-11 09:19
 ---
 [//]: # (  9/26/20  -added)
 [//]: # ( 10/15/21  -linkout removed)
 [//]: # ( 11/03/21  -title added)
+[//]: # (  1/11/22  -formatting review)

 *****

-## // OPEN VISUAL // ##

 ### WEASLIE MOTORCYCLE, I-70W ###

-<I>The mood of the two cyclists has chilled since their last encounter in Forgotten Hallow.
+<br><I>The mood of the two cyclists has chilled since their last encounter in Forgotten Hallow.
 The snow here is less, admittedly, but only the weather has warmed up.</i>

 <i>The pair have driven all night, making only the shortest of stops to stretch their legs and chug potions.
 The young BRONALD WEASLIE, of the famous wizarding family, had made a secret alliance with FRIDAY PERKINS, who decided to betray her former friendship with MANDARC & STRAUD. </i>